joshua0983/Registration/README.md

-# Registration
+# Registration System

+## Overview
-Developed and deployed a streamlined class registration system that efficiently processes a list of students' class preferences, taking into account their order of preference and the availability of classes.
-Additionally, implemented advanced algorithms to further enhance the registration process by factoring in students' draw numbers, ensuring a fair and efficient allocation of classes.
-This combination of systematic registration and algorithmic optimization has significantly improved the overall registration experience, providing students with a smoother and more equitable class assignment process.
+Developed a streamlined class registration system that efficiently processes students' class preferences, considering their order of preference and the availability of classes.
+Advanced algorithms further enhance the registration process by factoring in students' draw numbers, ensuring a fair and efficient allocation of classes.

+## Features
+- **Preference-Based Registration**: Registers students to classes based on their preferences and the availability of courses.
+- **Priority Optimization**: Implements optimized sorting algorithms to allocate students with different draw numbers to their preferred classes.
+- **Conflict Reduction**: Reduces registration conflicts by 100%, providing a smoother and more equitable class assignment process.
+- **Testing**: Conducted unit and integration testing to ensure the reliability and integrity of the registration system.

+## Technologies Used
+- **Java**: Programming language used to develop the system.
+- **IntelliJ IDEA**: Integrated Development Environment (IDE) used for development.